 4. Building a diverse workforce

-Both corporations and employees now want to ensure the hiring process emphasizes diversity and inclusivity to prevent discrimination, reduce conflict and produce a stronger work atmosphere – with a stronger ROI to match.
+Both corporations and employees now want to ensure the hiring process emphasizes diversity and inclusivity to prevent discrimination, reduce conflict and produce a stronger work atmosphere – with a more substantial ROI to match.
 Sometimes unconscious biases can slip into the most careful of traditional employee screening methods, making assessments a tempting method to keep things fair.

 Fortunately, a well-structured assessment can provide HR professionals with accurate, impactful information that blends the latest technological developments with methods that have been tested and proven.

-Ryan Ross, managing partner at Hogan Assessments gives the following advice on how skilled consultants can take both approaches to deliver on the changing needs of staffing professionals:
+Ryan Ross, managing partner at Hogan Assessments, gives the following advice on how skilled consultants can take both approaches to deliver on the changing needs of staffing professionals:

 Skilled assessment techniques can tame big data without being overly reductive.
 For example, results from the Hogan Personality Inventory, the Hogan Development Survey and the Motives, Values, Preferences Inventory can be filtered into reports, based on need, from screening to leadership development, and those individual reports interpret the data into actionable insights for both employees and their employers.